wiseman-timelord/DownLord/README.md

 - Internet Connection and a URL to download.

 ### Install
-1. Clone the repository or download the script.
+1. Clone the repository or download the release/pre-release.
 2. Run the script "DownLord.bat".
 3. Select the Installer, to install requirements and setup files.